 Western civilization causes us to be very deficient in Lung energy, probably because we are so outer directed, and work too much.
 This leads to shallow breathing, and we generally do not give ourselves time for reflection or contemplation, the practices that conserve vital energy.

-I like to believe that as people awaken more, they will begin to use herbs as medicine.
+I like to believe that as people awaken more, they will want to use more herbs as medicine.
 And that prescription drugs will fall into greater disuse.
 Herbs have the power to heal, not just address symptoms.
 Prosac, Xanax, and other drugs might be useful at times of extreme stress, and I’m not advocating that these should never be used.
-Yet how much safer and wiser is it to fall into the habit of using herbs to calm the nerves, a simpler and safer method to treat from within.
+Yet how much safer and wiser is it to fall into the habit of using herbs to calm the nerves, a simpler and safer method that addresses the whole person.